A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 Sadly, the wait continues once you get inside the restaurant

 Since there were only 14 bar stools, seating was extremely limited.
-If you are dining alone or with another person, you should have no issues.
-If you are in a group of three or more, then you might be able to sit together but you might not.
-It wasn’t uncommon for the servers to ask people already sitting to get up and move down to another bar stool, making room for more people.
+You should have no issues if you are dining alone or with another person.
+If you are in a group of three or more, you might be able to sit together, but you might not.

 It was all part of the experience.